 The library ground floor includes: the Information Commons, Circulation Services and 2 Teaching Labs for library instruction.
 This floor is generally buzzing with activity.

-The first floor features the media collection, reference collection and the research help desk.
+The first floor features the media collection, reference collection and study rooms.
 Librarian’s and administration offices are also located on this floor.
-Other features include, special collections, a weekly rotating book display, leisure reading collection, group study rooms and photocopiers.
+Other features include, special collections, a weekly rotating book display, leisure reading collection, and printers.

 The second floor is home to the Archives, the general collection and a large area dedicated to quiet study.
 The second floor also includes library technical services.